RSS/Blog It! Help for Uploaders

 • Enter the URL of the page the bloglet will link to (optional).

-• Enter a Description, maximum 500 characters.
+• Enter a Description, maximum 500 words.

 The first step to adding a bloglet is to ensure that "Do you plan on using an uploaded page?" is checked at the top of the tool page.